Israel, Netanya, Mefi 5, office 308

 Moving to Israel

-Immigration to Israel attracts not only residents of the post-Soviet space.
-Immigrants from Germany, France, or Austria also aspire to move to Israel for permanent residence.
+Immigration to Israel attracts immigrants from Germany, France, or Austria also aspire to move to Israel for permanent residence.
 There are numerous reasons for this: here you can study and find a well-paid job, provide yourself and your family with high-quality medical care and a carefree old age.

 Do not think that the Israeli state accepts only Jews.
 Here, in a single space, more than 70 nationalities coexist perfectly.
 Residents are tolerant towards foreigners and peacefully treat representatives of not only different nationalities, but also other religions.